TenSketch/Prabhat/content/repertoire/our-repertoire.md

 **Duration:** 8 mins

 #### **Shilpa Kala Vybhava - The Sculpturous Marvel**
-&emsp; &emsp; India is known for the culture and heritage she totes in her.
+India is known for the culture and heritage she totes in her.
 The sculpturous marvel is a unique dance production which brings into light the greatest architectural marvel and the sculptural heritage of our country.
 Inspired by the Hoysala Dancing Queen, Shantala and the dynastic history of Hoysalas, who ruled in the 12th Century, _Shilpa Kala Vybhava_ creates fantasies on stage by bringing the sculptures into life by the artistic touch of Shantala Devi.

 **Composition:** D.V Gundappa